keredson/dqo/docs/api.rst

 .. py:class:: Database(src[, dialect=None])

-    :param src: A function returning a database connection.
+    :param src: A function returning a database connection, or a connection pool.
     :param dialect: The database :py:class:`Dilect` to speak (optional).

     The :py:class:`Database` controls connections to your database.
-The `src` parameter is required
+The `src` parameter is required.
+For example:

     .. code-block:: python